-- Crews today continued to work near the Clipper Bay condos in Cape Coral, north of Cape Coral Bridge and just east of Del Prado Boulevard. - The amount of slurry pulled from Lee County waterways to date totals at an estimated 17 tankers at 5,000 gallons each for a total of 85,000 gallons. - Recovered material will begin processing for disposal this weekend.
-The material will be processed at the site of the North Lee County Reverse Osmosis Plant. - The algae/water mix collected is tested to assist and verify treatment methods being deployed to meet state-imposed water-quality standards. - This is a pilot program.
+- The amount of slurry pulled from Lee County waterways to date totals at an estimated 17 tankers at 5,000 gallons each for a total of 85,000 gallons. - Recovered material is being processed for disposal at the site of the North Lee County Reverse Osmosis Plant. - The algae/water mix collected is tested to assist and verify treatment methods being deployed to meet state-imposed water-quality standards.

+This is a pilot program.
 County staff is in contact daily with the state DEP and the contractor.
-We continue to refine the process and evaluate the results.
+The county continues to refine the process and evaluate the results.